Pros and Cons of a Design Agency as a Client and a Designer

 LA22.67_Graphics-01.jpg

 A design agency is a comprehensive and well-oiled machine with a price tag that fits the bill.
 If you can afford it, it’s an excellent way of accessing professionalism and experience.
-However, with hefty costs from the get-go, it’s not a viable option for many.
+However, with costs racking up fast, it’s not a viable option for many.

 Are you a non-designer interested in outsourcing your design needs?
 Let’s go over the details of working with a graphic design firm to see if it fits your project.